r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 npm install jquery
 ```

-The browser must load jQuery before other jQuery libryries can be used.
+The browser must load jQuery before other jQuery plugins can be used.
-For this reason I would recommend to bundle jQuery in a general available asset file.
+For this reason, I would recommend bundling jQuery into a generally available asset file.

 Add a new weback entry in `webpack.config.js`: